pts/pts-xtiny/README.txt

 line, which generates a PT_GNU_STACK program header, which we don't need.

 See also https://wiki.gentoo.org/wiki/Hardened/GNU_stack_quickstart

+Alignment by ld
+"""""""""""""""
+ld takes the maximum alignment in each .o file (per section?), thus if an .s file has `.p2align 7,,127' near the beginning to align to 128 bytes, then each .o file will be aligned to 128 bytes.

+ld -T tiny.scr doesn't respect such alignments, it will align the first section to 4-byte boundary (file offset 0x54).

 How is xtiny.scr different from sstrip
 """"""""""""""""""""""""""""""""""""""